 Many regional and long-distance Amtrak trains stop in Philadelphia, making it one of the easier cities to reach via rail.
 The 30th Street Station is near downtown and 11 different routes stop here.
 The North Philadelphia Station is also an option if you are commuting on the Northeast Regional or Keystone Service trains.

 View the list of Philadelphia Amtrak routes below to start planning your trip.
-We recommend using Google Maps with the transit feature to view directions and schedules.
-You can also view schedules when booking your tickets.
+To view all your Amtrak options, use the “Find Trains” feature on the Amtrak.com homepage.
 Note that it is easiest to travel to Philly from cities along the East Coast, in the South or in the Midwest.

 Philadelphia Amtrak Routes